Big Red Book

 Mary, who was born in County Sligo, Ireland, achieved fame on both sides of the Atlantic in the late 1950s and early 1960s, recording with Decca Records and starring in her own BBC television series.
 However, after the premature death of her husband, American poet Richard Selig, Mary became a Benedictine nun at Stanbrook Abbey, where she stayed for 12 years.

-When she left the abbey in 1974 for the sake of her health, she found that her musical reputation had grown during her time as a nun, and she made a successful return to performing, becoming one of the biggest international recording stars to come out of Ireland.
+Having discovered that her musical reputation had grown during her time as a nun, after leaving the abbey in 1974 due to health concerns, she made a triumphant return to performing, becoming one of the most prominent international recording stars to emerge from Ireland.

 "Oh no!
 Eamonn!
 No!"